2021’s Best Ping Pong Table Reviews – Which One Is Worth YOUR Money?

 The large wheels located on the bottom of the table are perfect for moving it while folded or while the surface is flat.
-Those wheels also lock in place to prevent the table from wobbling during games.
+Those wheels also lock in place to prevent it from wobbling during games.
 Players lock and unlock the wheels with one foot.

 A playing surface that measures 15 millimeters creates a nice surface that is both reliable and consistent.
 This gives each ball hit a nice amount of bounce that players cannot get on their own.

-The 5/8-inch MDF top on the table adds the perfect amount of bounce to balls and comes with a silk-screened playing surface added to it, which will last longer than tables that use painted graphics.
+The 5/8-inch MDF top on it adds the perfect amount of bounce to balls and comes with a silk-screened playing surface added to it, which will last longer than models that use painted graphics.

 As the top table under $200, this is also one of the only ones in this price range to feature levelers on each leg.
 Those levelers allow players to even out the playing surface and to compensate for uneven floors.

 A bright green finish on the playing surface makes it easier for players to see the white line running down the center, which helps them set up shots.
 It also comes with a net that players can take off when storing the table.